Common Gardening Challenges and Solutions

 Ground-covers are vigorous, low-growing plants that can be used as a living mulch, suppressing weeds by absorbing water and nutrients, blocking out light, and forming a physical barrier.
-Creeping Phlox, Creeping Thyme, and many Sedum, are hardy perennials for our climate, work well at choking out the weeds, and have beautiful foliage and flowers.
+Creeping Phlox, Creeping Thyme, and many Sedum, are hardy perennials for our climate that work well at choking out weeds, and have beautiful foliage and flowers.

 Protecting Plants from Pests

-Every gardener at some time has been discouraged after putting a bunch of effort into planting and caring for their garden, only to come out and find that pests have gotten into and destroyed their hard work.
+Every gardener at some point in time has been discouraged after putting a bunch of effort into planting and caring for their garden, only to come out and find that pests have destroyed their hard work.
 Plants are naturally attacked by pests and diseases, but there are practical steps you can take to minimize damage and keep plants safe.

 Plants are not helpless and have their own natural defenses to help them fend off and recover from pests and diseases.
 The trick is to help your plants help themselves.
-Tending to their needs keeps them growing strong and healthy.
+Tending to their every need can keep them from growing strong and healthy.
 If your garden was attacked by pests last year, spend some time researching the bugs you struggled with and have a strategy for dealing with them this year.